How-to guide

 How to start the build or buy conversation

-• For scalability, businesses should prioritize flexibility and efficiency within their chosen technology.
+• Scalability: Businesses should prioritize flexibility and efficiency within their chosen technology.
 This means selecting platforms that can seamlessly handle an increasing volume of subscribers and transactions without compromising performance.
 The system should also integrate easily with other business tools, such as CRM and analytics, to provide a holistic view of the subscriber experience and business health.

-• Globally, businesses must consider local tax laws, currency support, and language localization to ensure a seamless subscriber experience across different regions.
+• Globally expansion: Businesses must consider local tax laws, currency support, and language localization to ensure a seamless subscriber experience across different regions.
 Proper handling of these elements not only aids in legal compliance but also enhances subscriber satisfaction by providing a localized and user-friendly service.

 When selecting technology for a subscription offering, businesses should carry out a comprehensive assessment of their needs, weighing the trade-offs between in-house development and outsourcing, while considering factors like scalability, compliance, security, and global reach to align with their long-term growth strategies.
-Continue the build versus buy conversation in our subscription software checklist.
+Recurly can help you chart the course in our subscription software checklist.

 Tech stack must-haves